 Determining the status of an employee is not based on what the title of the contract with that person refers to them as.
-The definition of “employee” is dependent on the relationship between the charity and employee.
-There are various tests an Employment Tribunal will consider when determining employment status and charities should take care that staff whom they consider to be employees might be independent contractors (see below).
+The definition of “employee” is dependent on the relationship between the organisation and the individual.
+Account should be taken of the criteria which an Employment Tribunal or a Court would consider when determining employment status and organisations should take care that staff whom they consider to be employees might be independent contractors (see below).

 - Who owns the copyright or design rights when a work is created by a volunteer or freelancer?

 A volunteer or freelancer is an independent party.
-The default position is that any IP created by them will be owned by them rather than the charity engaging them.
-The same applies in the case of commissioned works, where the charity pays someone to create works in which IP rights exist.
+The default position is that any IP created by them will be owned by them rather than the organisation engaging them, even in the case of commissioned works, where the organisation pays them to create works in which IP rights exist.

-Charities should therefore put in place agreements with all volunteers and freelancers which deal with IP rights in works created by them in the course of their duties for the charity.
-A properly drafted agreement would make provision for an assignment or licence of the copyright or design rights to the charity.
-If there is no provision for this, then there may be an implied obligation to assign or licence the IP, although this would almost certainly involve a legal battle.
-In addition, there is always a risk that an innocent third party will acquire the IP from the freelancer or volunteer before the charity decides to take steps to secure the IP.
-This would probably make it impossible for the charity to take control of the IP.
+Organisations should therefore put in place agreements with all volunteers and freelancers which deal with IP rights in works created by them in the course of their duties.
+A properly drafted agreement would make provision for an assignment or licence of the copyright or design rights to the organisation.
+If there is no provision for this, then there may be an implied obligation to assign or licence the IP, although this might well involve a legal battle.
+In addition, there is always a risk that an innocent third party will acquire the IP from the freelancer or volunteer before the organisation decides to take steps to secure the IP.
+This would probably make it impossible for the organisation to take control of the IP.

 - Can I use any image on my website?

 We have had a significant number of enquiries from clients who have received letters demanding a settlement payment or face litigation for infringing copyright by publishing images on their websites which they have copied and pasted from unknown sources.